-The Islands Information Travel and Vacation Guide will lead you on a virtual tour of the islands of the world.
-Whether you're planning a romantic get-a-way or an exciting Island adventure the best place to start is right here.
+The Islands Travel and Vacation Guide will lead you on a virtual tour of the islands of the world.
+Whether you're planning a romantic get-a-way or an exciting island adventure the best place to start is right here.
 Click on the buttons to the left and you'll be taken to the island destination of your choice.

 Featured Travel Articles